 President Obama Wants Solution to Opiate Epidemic

-For their yearly meetings with President Obama, members of the National Governors Association came together on a plan that would restrict access to prescription painkillers.
+For their annual meeting with President Obama, members of the National Governors Association came together on a plan that would restrict access to prescription painkillers.
 Their motive?
-To end the nations opioid epidemic.
+To end the nation’s Opioid epidemic.

 This is a very real problem, with very real consequences.
-In 2014, according to the Centers for Disease Control and Prevention, 47,055 people died in the US from drug overdose.
+In 2014, according to the Centers for Disease Control and Prevention, 47,055 people died in the US from a drug overdose.
 2014 has the highest death rate for overdoses on record.
-Of those deadly overdoses, 61 percent were caused because of opioids, mainly prescription painkillers like Percocet, OxyContin, as well as Heroin.
+Of those deadly overdoses, 61 percent were caused by Opioids, mainly prescription painkillers.

-The CDC points out the strong link between the increase in opioid overdoses, which is up 200 percent since 2000, and the surge of opioid prescriptions.
-“Health care providers wrote 259 million prescriptions for painkillers in 2012, enough for every American adult to have a bottle of pills,” CDC mentions after making the correlation between the two variables.
+The CDC points out the strong link between the increase in Opioid overdoses and the surge of Opioid painkiller drug abuse.
+“Health care providers wrote 259 million prescriptions for Opioid painkillers in 2012, enough for every American adult to have a bottle of pills,” .

-New Hampshire’s Maggie Hassan, and many other governors have already met with resistance from clinicians and pharmaceutical companies in their states after they attempted to enforce limits for opioid prescriptions.
+Vice chairman of the NGA’s Health and Human Services Committee, New Hampshire’s Maggie Hassan along with several other governors have already met with resistance from clinicians and pharmaceutical companies in their states after they attempted to enforce limits for Opioid prescriptions.

-Before the meeting Monday, the NGA came together with physicians who supported the need for restrictions, and crafted a proposal for more fail-safe protocols that would help with safer pain treatment and could include restrictions on how many opioid prescriptions doctors can write, as well as more up-to-date training requirements that would enable prescribers to better recognize the signs of addiction.
+Prior to the Monday meeting, the NGA came together with physicians who supported the restrictions, and crafted a proposal for more fail-safe protocols that would help with safer pain treatment and could include restrictions on how many Opioid prescriptions doctors can write, as well as more up-to-date training requirements that would enable prescribers to better recognize the signs of abuse and addiction.

 One such avenue that hasn’t been fully explored is the use of Suboxone for medically managed withdrawal treatment.
-Suboxone is a popular drug used to help people withdrawal safely from opiates without the pain of quitting cold turkey.
+People use Suboxone to help withdrawal safely from Opiates without the pain of quitting cold turkey.
 Suboxone itself is made up of two separate drugs, Buprenorphine and Naloxone.
 These two substances work together to manage the symptoms of withdrawal as well as working to block the Opiate receptors that allow a user to achieve the “high” they would normally get from Opiate abuse.

-Though this area hasn’t been fully utilized, it is a valid avenue for those who are suffering from an opioid addiction to pursue and find a pain-free recovery.
-This drug does not replace the need for after care options, like meetings, counseling, and sponsors.
-Thought treatment centers are not necessarily needed when taking Suboxone, it is still highly suggested that you do attend one anyway.
+Though this area hasn’t been fully utilized, it is a valid avenue for those who are suffering from an Opioid addiction to pursue and find a pain-free recovery.
+This drug does not replace the need for aftercare options, like meetings, counseling, and sponsors.
+Though treatment centers are not necessary when taking Suboxone, it is still highly suggested that you do attend one anyway.
 Treatment centers are a way for people to find peace when they are going through withdrawal.
-In a treatment center people are taught to become productive members of society and how to handle triggers that may occur even after they have stopped abusing opiates.
+In a treatment center, people are taught to become productive members of society and how to handle triggers that may occur even after they have stopped abusing Opiates.

-The president is correct; a solution is needed for those who are already suffering from an addiction.
-Though the opiate prescriptions play a part in those who become addicted, it’s imperative that a plan is made to help prevent the escalation of those addictions becoming grave stones.
+The president is correct; a solution is needed for those who are already suffering from addiction.
+Though the Opiate prescriptions play a part in those who become addicted, it’s imperative that a plan is made to help prevent the escalation of those addictions becoming gravestones.